 Head on over to the Open Mic, read read read, and, most importantly, leave your feedback.
 Like something in particular about a piece?
 Or is there something about it that doesn’t quite work?
 Help your fellow writers workshop their works-in-progress by leaving constructive comments.

 The feedback frenzy lasts 24 hours only, so make sure to head over NOW!

-(Psst: We’ll be taking a break from Open Mic for the month of July, so this is your last chance to participate for two whole months!
-We’ll be back to our regularly scheduled programming on August 14th.)
+(Psst: We’ll be taking a break from Open Mic for the month of January, so this is your last chance to participate for two whole months!
+We’ll be back to our regularly scheduled programming on February 12th.)

 As the spiders and other creepy crawlies move indoors for the winter, let’s not allow the [insert opinion here: horror? fascinating migration? non-event?] go to waste.
 The next insect you see, set down that wad of toilet paper for a moment and pick up your pencil.
 At the very least, the little bugger deserves a eulogy, don’t you agree?

 Francesca Sundsten, Fly By, 2011.
 Oil on canvas.
 Grover/Thurston Gallery, Seattle, Washington.

 Salvador Dalí, The Ants (Las Hormigas), 1929.
 Gouache, ink and collage on thin plywood.

 Nonfiction comics are always a mixed bag, and my beef is that, for the lion’s share of them, the comic format is simply a novelty to be draped over some information; it’s a spoonful of sugar to take with your medicine.
 Instead of cursing the darkness, though, I’d like to hold a candle to one of my favorite examples of historical comics: Nick Bertozzi’s Lewis & Clark.